EnglishSid/DigitalExplorerSpecs/.github/ISSUE_TEMPLATE/Awareness_request.md

 ---
-name: Engagement request
+name: Awareness request
-about: Request a presentation or support for an enablement program for digitalexplorer.dxc.com
+about: Request a presentation or support to increase the awareness of  digitalexplorer.dxc.com

 ---